Majzerek/Majzerek/README.md

 - 👀 I’m interested in coding frond end and full stack ;p
 - 🌱 I’m currently learning JS.
 - 💞️ I’m looking to collaborate on idk for now
-- 📫 How to reach me here;p
+- 📫 How to reach me, here;p Or write on majzermariusz@gmail.com
 - 👓im a self lerner.
 - ✨Try change somethink in my life
 - 🤟 Workout body and mind